microsoft/autogen/python/packages/autogen-core/docs/src/user-guide/core-concepts/agent-identity-and-lifecycle.md

 # Agent Identity and Lifecycle

-In AGNext, the agent runtime manages agents' identities and lifecycles.
+The agent runtime manages agents' identities and lifecycles.
 Application does not create agents directly, rather, it registers an agent type with a factory function for